Our attorneys are DUI trial veterans who will fight for your license and favorable outcomes such as case dismissal.

 Protecting Your Interests, Rights, and Freedom

-Our main office is located in downtown West Chester, Pennsylvania.
-Our second office is located in the heart of Delaware County in the borough of Media.
-Both offices are only blocks from the Court of Common Pleas.
+Our office is located in downtown West Chester, Pennsylvania only blocks from the Court of Common Pleas.

-Contact the Skinner Law Firm at (610)436-1410 to discuss your case directly with Michael J. Skinner.
+Contact the Skinner Law Firm at (610) 436-1410 to discuss your case directly with Michael J. Skinner, an experienced criminal defense attorney.
 Let him evaluate the particular facts of your case and craft a defense best suited to your specific situation.
 Hiring effective representation early in the criminal process will help ensure your rights are protected at each stage of the criminal case, including emergency bond hearings, preliminary hearings, arraignment, pre-trial motion hearings, through trial.

-Michael J. Skinner’s aggressive approach to fighting for his clients is based on thorough investigation, filing and litigating innovative pre-trial motions, and meticulous trial preparation.
+Michael J. Skinner’s aggressive approach to fighting for his clients is based on conducting a thorough investigation, filing and litigating innovative pre-trial motions, and preparing meticulously for trial.
 An aggressive fight to dismiss the charges and suppress evidence during all pre-trial stages of the case often leads to the best negotiations to avoid trial.
 When the prosecutor has insufficient evidence the best result is getting the charges completely dismissed.

 A criminal accusation in Chester County can be devastating for an individual who has no prior criminal record.
 Criminal accusations, even if eventually dropped, can result in a lasting negative reputation in the community and have devastating consequences on education and career opportunities.

-Professionals in the health care profession such as doctors and nurses, teachers, law enforcement, and members of the military can be particularly impacted.
-College students can face a disciplinary hearing even if the incident and arrest occurred off campus.
+Professionals in the healthcare profession such as doctors and nurses, teachers, law enforcement, and members of the military can be particularly impacted.
+College students could face a disciplinary hearing even if the incident and arrest occurred off campus.
 The consequences of a criminal arrest and prosecution can be particularly harsh for individuals with a concealed weapons permit and commercial drivers or pilots.

 Hiring an experienced criminal defense attorney who is knowledgeable about Pennsylvania's criminal laws may help you avoid the most serious consequences and harsh penalties that can result from a conviction.

-Often after a criminal arrest in Montgomery County, your defense attorney can present your side of the story to the prosecutor.
+Often after a criminal arrest, your defense attorney can present your side of the story to the prosecutor.
 These pre-file negotiations may result in the criminal charges being reduced to a more lenient charge.
-In some cases the criminal defense attorney can present exculpatory evidence that might convince the prosecutor not to file any formal charges.
+In some cases, the criminal defense attorney can present exculpatory evidence that might convince the prosecutor not to file any formal charges.

-Once your attorney is hired at or near the beginning of the criminal process, the attorney will be able to gather evidence, interview witnesses, and file any pre-trial motions in order to fight for the charges to be dismissed or to convince the District Attorney to agree to the most favorable outcome possible.
+Once your attorney is hired at the beginning of the process, the attorney will be able to gather evidence, interview witnesses, and file any pre-trial motions.
+Your attorney will fight for the charges to be dismissed or to convince the District Attorney to agree to the most favorable outcome possible during pre-trial negotiations.

 The prosecution has the burden of proving a criminal charge beyond all reasonable doubt.
 Your criminal defense attorney will make every effort to demonstrate the prosecution lacks sufficient evidence to meet this high standard.